memozac-gbz/bank_marketing/README.md

 #### 1. Data input

-After some iterations and improvements, a few models were built and optimized taking into consideration the following characteristics:
+After several iterations, feature engineering, and fine-tunning the approach, a few models were built and optimized taking into consideration the following characteristics:

 ```
  #   Column